yakivmospan/android-snippets/articles/android/best practice/Best Practice. Application.md

 ```

-**From API 14** android gays added few simple observers, so now you don't need to create Custom Application every time
+**From API 14** android guys added few simple observers, so now you don't need to create Custom Application every time

 - Added possibility to set `ComponentCallbacks`: `onConfigurationChanged` and `onLowMemory`
 - Added new `ComponentCallbacks2` interface: implements `ComponentCallbacks` and has new `onTrimMemory` method.
 It provide us possibility to handle different memory levels change.